How Many Hours Of Sleep To Recover After Training Is Ideal?

 A person asleep in bed.

-When you are lifting heavy weights, the body is using blood sugar and relying on the ATP-PC system and glycolysis.
+When you lift heavy weights, your body uses blood sugar and relies on the ATP-PC system and glycolysis.

 If you are not consuming carbs readily while you are doing your strength training workouts, muscle glycogen will be broken down to supply the glucose necessary to fuel your muscles for the high-force output.